averydev/guides/source/localizable/components/triggering-changes-with-actions.md

 ```app/templates/components/system-preferences-editor.hbs
 {{user-profile deleteCurrentUser=(action 'deleteUser' login.currentUser.id)}}
 ```
 The action `deleteUser` is in quotes, since `system-preferences-editor` is where the action is defined now.
-Quotes simply indicate that the action should be looked for in that comoponent's `actions:{}` object, rather than in the `attrs` that have been passed from the parent.
+Quotes indicate that the action should be looked for in `actions` local to that component, rather than in those that have been passed from a parent.

 In our `user-profile.hbs` template we change our action to call `deleteCurrentUser` as passed above.